akthammomani/Python-Data-Science-Projects/README.md

 ## ✰ Mini-Data-Science-Projects:

   1. API JSON Stock
+  2. API xml GreatSchools.org
-  2. Analyzing TV Data
+  3. Analyzing TV Data
-  3. Bank for the User.
+  4. Bank for the User.
-  4. Birds of Paradise.
+  5. Birds of Paradise.
-  5. Caesar Cipher Fucntion.
+  6. Caesar Cipher Fucntion.
-  6. London boroughs Housing Prices
+  7. London boroughs Housing Prices
-  7. Pandas Profiling
+  8. Pandas Profiling

 ## ✰ These projects will consolidate the following skills:
   1. ETL: Extraction, Transform and Load in a very controlled environment